 Systematic inspection and renewal of force mains was identified as a need in the 2015 SMP.
-Since FYB15, \$2.4 million has been spent on five different Force Main replacement projects.
-A new three mile force main is under construction to convey flows from the Walnut Creek Lift Station to to the gravity system that feeds into the Shoal Creek Water Reclamation Facility.
+Since FYB15, \$4.3 million has been spent on five different Force Main replacement projects.
+One replacement project (Walnut Creek Force Main) was completed in FYB22 and cost \$2.6 million.